 I must emphasise here that all comments are my own and in no way has Momento any involvement nor influence on the site.
 You will see below a few comments and suggestions on the use of Momento.
 Some of these may reflect in the use of other photobook software which, as I have said, I have not used, but still may be relevant to the reader.

 Of Momento, I really had no idea what to expect but was delighted both with the ease of creating the photobook and the end result.
 I don't think I have had so much fun in designing a layout.
 I have over the past thirty years created and published several traditional print books, some I have authored myself, and others I have designed and published for others.
 I've had my share of frustrations in using various software for page layout.
 None have been so simple to use as Momento.
 The learning curve is steep and within a matter of minutes you are on your way.
 I went a step further in my layout by utilising many of the facilities available in Adobe Photoshop 5 (an old but still reliable version).
 The combination of Momento and Adobe resulted in what I hope was an imaginative book.
 I experimented quite a bit - some ideas worked, others less so.
 But I emphasise that throughout the creation of my first photobook it was great fun.
-As a now retired travel photo-journalist and author I see a delightful future ahead of me as I create many more photobooks to take down memory lane and share with my fellow inmates in the inevitable retirement home.
+As a now retired travel photo-journalist, publisher and author I see a delightful future ahead of me as I create many more photobooks to take down memory lane and share with my fellow inmates in the inevitable retirement home.
 I hope that's a few years off anyway.

 For the uninitiated, Momento